Accounting Major

 Common Career Paths

-Corporate accountants manage an organization’s financials and provide expertise in financial reporting and control to assist management in forming and implementing business strategy.
-Corporate accounting is a broad term that can include many different functions, such as management accounting, internal audit, and financial analysis.
+Corporate accountants manage an organization’s financials and provide expertise in financial reporting and control to implement business strategies.
+Corporate accounting is a broad term that can include many different functions in organizations of all types.
+Examples of opportunities in corporate accounting include:

 Go Beyond the Classroom